 of each month.
 The EFR course can be scheduled for any non-training weekend.
 The Rescue Diver course can be scheduled for evenings

 or weekends.
 The open water scenarios can be scheduled on any lake weekend or any dive trip.
-See our

 Coral Reef Conservation,

 Enriched Air (Nitrox),